-6.15.9.
+6.17.9.
 Labor market / unemployment

 In 2020, the development of the local labour market again remained unsatisfactory.
 Economic activity went down, and this was accompanied by a parallel drop in employment and a rise in unemployment.
 The rate of economic activity reached 69.7%, compared to 73.7% in the country.
 The rate of employment shrank by over 4 p.p. to 54.1% and was the second lowest in the country (after Montana district), far below the national average of 68.5%.
 The unemployment rate went up by over 2 p.p. and reached 15.6% - another figure far more unfavourable than the national average of 5.2%.
 The labour market in Silistra district also suffers from the extremely poor educational structure of the workforce.
 The share of the working age population with university degrees constitutes 20.8% of the workforce, compared to 29.2% countrywide, and of those with primary or lower education - 30.7%, versus 16.9% nationwide.
-The population replacement rate as a ratio of those aged 15-19 to those aged 60-64 has been on the rise, but it still remains below the national average - 64.9% in Silistra, against 67.1 in the country.
-This means that for every 100 people who are about to leave the labour market in the next few years, there are 65 young people who will join the workforce.
-(Source: https://www.regionalprofiles.bg/var/docs/2021en/17Silistra_EN_21.pdf)
+In the PACs, incomes are derived from agricaulture, jobs in Silistra.
+Many persons in PAC's are retired and realy on pension nincome and supplement that income by growing produce for their own consumption.